-The informal process has no disciplinary implications.
-The purpose is not to investigate the matter or determine fault, but to 1) share with the person at issue feedback from the aggrieved Party to prevent further potential issues and/or miscommunications, and 2) notify them of the type of behavior that can be construed as being in violation of our school board policies.
-There is no timeline associated with the informal process, and it can be changed to a formal investigation if the circumstances warrant it.
-The protections against Retaliation still apply.
+The purpose of the informal process is not to investigate the matter or determine fault, but to 1) provide supportive measures and remedies to the involved parties, 2) share with the person at issue feedback from the aggrieved Party to prevent further potential issues and/ or miscommunications, and 3) notify them of the type of behavior that can be construed as being in violation of our school board policies.
+The Title IX Coordinator may work with relevant administrative offices, such as deans, faculty, or the District Disciplinary Officer, to coordinate and provide proposed supportive measures and remedies.
+There is no timeline associated with the informal process.
+Informal Resolution can be changed to a formal investigation if the circumstances warrant it.
+The protections against Retaliation apply in both informal and formal processes.

 Where Respondent is a District Employee, the relevant supervisor is notified of the issue as well, not only to help monitor the situation, but to work with Human Resources on instituting any necessary interim actions.
-Where Respondent is a District Student, the relevant instructors may be notified of the issue as well, to assist in monitoring the situation.
+Where Respondent is a District Student, relevant instructors and administrative staff may be notified of the issue as well, to assist in monitoring the situation.

-Once the Office of Staff and Student Diversity has met with all relevant Parties to discuss the matter, the complaint will be considered resolved.
+Once the Office of Title IX, Diversity and Inclusion has met with all relevant Parties to discuss the matter, the complaint will be considered resolved.
 Accordingly, there is no appeals process for informal resolution.
-However, the Formal Complaint & Investigation process may be used if the matter escalates or Complainant brings forth new information.

-Formal Investigation

-Where Informal Resolution is not applicable or elected, a formal investigation will be conducted.
-The Formal Complaint & Investigation process has disciplinary implications and is governed by the California Code of Regulations.
+However, the Formal Complaint & Investigation process may be used prior to the final resolution at the request of Complainant or if information is provided that indicates a substantial or ongoing threat to the safety of the campus community.
+Where Informal Resolution is not applicable, elected, or agreed upon by both parties a Complainant may choose to file a formal complaint, in which an investigation will be conducted.
+The Formal Complaint & Investigation process has disciplinary implications and is governed by the CA Code of Regulations.
 Its purpose is to determine whether or not there has been a violation of District policies.